 The value of insights

-Insight is absolutely crucial to differentiating b customer experiences, products, and services.
+Insight is crucial to differentiating customer experiences, products, and services.
 Despite this, Forrester’s report also found that only one in 10 businesses are currently insights-driven.

-First and foremost, Squirro notes that businesses looking to become insights-driven must focus on customer centricity.
-In order to place the customer experience at the core of an organisation, however, customer insight is essential.
+Firstly, Squirro notes that businesses looking to become insights-driven must focus on customer centricity.
+However, to place the customer experience at the core of an organisation, customer insight is essential.

-It is evident that those enterprises failing to “follow the insight path” will pay a significant financial price.
-The most effective way of beginning and realising this goal is thus embracing emerging technologies, especially Augmented Intelligence.
+Those enterprises failing to “follow the insight path” will evidently pay a significant financial price.
+Thus, the most effective way of beginning and realising this goal is embracing emerging technologies, particularly augmented intelligence.

 According to James McCormick, Principal Analyst at Forrester, businesses with a system of insights are 140% more likely to have a sustainable competitive advantage.
 He also added that they are 100% more likely to make improving customer experience a high priority.